Nubisa/JXPanel/notes.markdown

 - ports per domain - they are allocated, but nothing more
 - users don't see users having the same hosting plan. so when superuser add a uses with unlimited plan, he cannot see it.
+- ssl for JXPanel and Remote Management (bash window)

 DONE